 You have 15 minutes to take your measurements or to make your settings.
 After this time the appliance returns to normal operation.
-When running in the chimney sweep mode, the appliance will operate both the central heating and the domestic hot water circuits.
+When running in the chimney sweep mode, the external controls will need to be set to ensure that the appliance will not overheat.
 This is to allow sufficient time for this part of the commissioning procedure.
-It will be necessary to run water through the domestic hot water circuit to ensure that the appliance will not overheat whilst in chimney sweep mode.